SAP/open-ux-tools/.changeset/large-rabbits-double.md

 '@sap-ux/preview-middleware': patch
 ---

-feat: use a more precise method to determine the current UI5 version
+feat: add a more precise method to determine the current UI5 version